Petronas Towers

 Getting to KLCC where the towers are located is convenient.
 You can take the Kelana Jaya LRT Line to KLCC station which is cheaper compared to getting a cab.

-Visiting hours is from 10am to 6pm.
+Visiting hours is from 9am to 9pm.
+Last admission is 8:30pm.
 Ticket counters will start operating at 9:30am.
+You can also purchase the tickets online at https://www.petronastwintowers.com.my

 Share Your Most Significant Tower Experience